Choc'late Allen: Biography

-Choc'late is a home-schooled student, who as a toddler showed qualities of determination and enthusiasm towards learning.
+Allen is a home-schooled student, who as a toddler showed qualities of determination and enthusiasm towards learning.
 This led to her being a consistent A+ student and heavily involved in cultural, sporting and social activities.
-From 1993 to 2000, she lived in Trinidad and Tobago and was known by everyone that she met as; "A bright, intelligent, old soul; with a promising future".
-In 2001, Choc'late began touring the region as an actress, singer and dancer with the organization Caribbean Vizion.
-She was now exposed to different Caribbean cultures, history, people and was having direct contact, relations and negotiations with Prime Ministers, Presidents, Political figures, NGO's and the Private Sector.
-But according to Choc'late, it was at age eleven that she began to identify a direction for her existence.
+From 1993 to 2000, she lived in Trinidad and Tobago and was known by everyone that she met as "a bright, intelligent, old soul; with a promising future."
+In 2001, Allen began touring the region as an actress, singer and dancer with the organization Caribbean Vizion.
+She was now exposed to different Caribbean cultures, history, people and was having direct contact, relations and negotiations with prime ministers, presidents, political figures, and representatives of NGOs and the private sector.
+According to Allen, it was at age eleven that she began to identify a direction for her existence.

-In 2004, Caribbean Vizion lost its St. Lucian C.E.O – Ms. Jany Williams – to a vehicle accident that Choc'late and four other C.V cast members were involved in.
-After campaigning against a 34-year-old, Choc'late was elected C.E.O of the regional organization Caribbean Vizion.
+In 2004, Caribbean Vizion lost its St. Lucian C.E.O – Ms. Jany Williams – to a vehicle accident that Allen and four other C.V cast members were involved in.
+After campaigning against a 34-year-old, Choc'late was elected CEO of the regional organization Caribbean Vizion.
 This position proved to bestow her with responsibilities that many of her peers didn't experience at that age.

-Through Caribbean Vizion tours, Choc'late and her Caribbean colleges were able to address social issues and inspire positive changes in lives of many Caribbean People.
-Tours took her within schools (elementary, primary, secondary, and tertiary institutions), prisons (adult and youth correctional facilities), communities (including those that are considered "at risk"), and other institutions (children homes, institutions for the hearing and visual impaired and for the physically challenged).
+Through Caribbean Vizion tours, Allen and her Caribbean colleges were able to address social issues and inspire positive changes in lives of many Caribbean people.
+Tours took her within schools (elementary, primary, secondary, and tertiary institutions), prisons (adult and youth correctional facilities), communities (including those that are considered at risk), and other institutions (children homes, institutions for the hearing and visual impaired and for the physically challenged).

 After touring with Caribbean Vizion from 2001 to 2006, Allen began putting structure to her own personal passions and concerns.
 Without abandoning her executive position and commitment to the NGO, she created an independent movement that was fully geared toward youth vision and development.
-This movement, as envisioned in the creation phase, would be presented through the medium of Educulture, Music, Workshops and Social Activism.
+This movement, as envisioned in the creation phase, would be presented through the channels of educulture, nusic, workshops, and social activism.